herrbert74/Breeds/README.md

 * The expandable list could show the expand button only if there is a sub breed.
 * The state of the expanded list items could be stored in the breeds screen state.
-* Adding local storage.
-Given the static nature of the API I would use a cache-first strategy with it.
 * The composable views could be made generic.